Living in China as an expat can be an exciting adventure, but emergencies—whether medical, natural, or personal—can arise unexpectedly.

 Navigating Communication Barriers

-2. Translation Apps
+2. Use Translation Apps

-3. Local Contacts
+3. Build a Local Network

-Establish a network of local contacts, including neighbors, colleagues, and friends who can assist you in emergencies.
+Establish a network of local contacts, including neighbors, colleagues, and friends.
+Having someone who speaks the language and knows the area can be invaluable during emergencies.

 Emergency Resources for Expats